riceissa/computing-notes/vim.md

 - Lack of respect for user by changing stuff in backwards-incompatible ways.
   This one mainly applies to fugitive.
-I got so used to typing `:Gwr` and then suddenly that stopped working and I had to type `:GWr` (with a capital W) instead.
+I got so used to typing `:Gwr` and then suddenly that stopped working and I had to type `:GWr` (with a capital W) instead, and for every single fugitive command I had to remember if there was a capital letter or a lowercase letter.
   Or I was used to typing `:Gst` but then that stopped working and I had to type `:G` instead.
 (I might be recalling one of these incorrectly, but there was definitely something along these lines.)